bloovis/beectl.mirror/README.md

        ],
        "description" : "Bee - Browser's external editor", "name" : "com.ruslan_osmanov.bee",
-       "path" : "/home/path-to-beectl/beectl",
+       "path" : "/usr/local/bin/beectl",
        "type" : "stdio"
     }

-The ID in third `chrome-extension` setting is the one I had to use for ungoogled-chromium.
+The ID in the third `chrome-extension` setting is the one I had to use for ungoogled-chromium.
 You can find the exact ID for your installation of the chrome-bee extension by going to your browser's extension settings and copying the ID you see there.

-You will also need to change the `path` setting to point to the actual location of the compiled `beectl` program.
+I have not tried standard Chrome, and do not know if the third `chrome-extension` setting is necessary there.

+Replace the value for the `path` setting with the correct path to `beectl`.

 Finally, you will need to set the keyboard shortcut that will invoke the external editor.
 Visit [chrome://extensions/shortcuts](chrome://extensions/shortcuts) in chromium/chrome.
 Then set the shorcut for Browser's External Editor.
-I used Alt-E to avoid conflict with Ctrl-E, which is used for editing in entry fields.
+I used `Alt-E` to avoid conflict with `Ctrl-E`, which is used for editing in entry fields.

-I have not tried to use chrome-bee or beectl in any browser other than ungoogled-chromium.
+### Firefox

+The full path of the manifest file is:

+    $HOME/.mozilla/native-messaging-hosts/com.ruslan_osmanov.bee.json

+Create the directory `$HOME/.mozilla/native-messaging-hosts` if it does not already exist.
+Then in that directory, create the file `com.ruslan_osmanov.bee.json` with the following contents:

+    {
+      "name": "com.ruslan_osmanov.bee",
+      "description": "Bee - Browser's external editor",
+      "path": "/usr/local/bin/beectl",
+      "type": "stdio",
+      "allowed_extensions": [
+         "bee@ruslan_osmanov.com"
+      ]
+    }

+Replace the value for the `path` setting with the correct path to `beectl`.

+Finally, you will need to set the keyboard shortcut that will invoke the external editor.
+In the settings page for the extension, click on the gear icon at the upper right corner of the settings, and select Manage Extension Shortcuts.
+I used `Ctrl-7` to avoid conflict with the numerous existing shortcuts for Firefox and the other extensions I use.

 ## Testing.